New: occupation layer, co-occurring skills, and Finnish translations

 Every skill detail page now has a Related job titles section.
 When you look at, say, React — you'll see which actual job titles mention it most often: Frontend Developer, Full Stack Developer, Software Engineer, and so on.
 Normalized, counted, ranked.

 Why this matters: demand numbers are useful, but they don't tell you who is asking.
 A skill with 40 mentions could be spread across ten different roles or concentrated in two.
 That changes what you should do with the information.
+Check TypeScript for an example — the job title distribution there is more varied than you'd expect.

 This is the first layer of occupation data.
 Next: a dedicated job title tracker — individual pages for each occupation, showing which skills they require, how demand is shifting, and where the openings are.
 That's a major release, and it's coming.